 In this type of steering system, you will not find any servo to turn the wheels of the radio-controlled car.
 Rather, the steering and forward/reverse motion are achieved by varying the speed of the motors connected to the car’s wheels.

 Usually, you will find this type of steering system in electric RC toy cars.
 In the case of skid steering, there is no steering mechanism attached to the wheels.

-RC car steers but won’t move?
-See my article here
+You may find this article helpful: RC car steers but won’t move?

 After receiving the pulse sequence, the signal is sent to the integrated circuit of the vehicle.
 There the signal is processed and depending on that, the left and right wheel motors turn at different speeds.
 This results in the wheels dragging or skidding across the ground which ultimately turns the car in your desired direction.

 Most Common RC Car Steering Issues

 If you are an RC car owner, you will face a lot of problems regarding steering the car.
 In this section, I will talk about the most common RC car steering issues that you might face and what could potentially cause them.
 Let’s take a look at them, shall we?

 This is the most common type of problem that every radio-controlled car owner has faced at least once in their lifetime.
 Your car may turn on properly, all the indicator lights may work as they are supposed to, but no matter what, your car won’t just turn.